-If your mediation is successful, it will result in a written agreement spelling out whatever the parties have agreed to.
-This will be translated into a Marital Settlement Agreement or another document, as appropriate, that will then be submitted to the court for the judge’s review.
+If your mediation is successful, the mediator will draft a written document spelling out whatever you and the other parties involved in the case have agreed to.
+Legal paperwork formalizing the agreement will then be submitted to the court for the judge’s review.
 If the judge approves, it will then be incorporated into a court order.

 - High-conflict matters